Last Updated: 7/9/18

 Carmen Neighborhood (adjacent to Downtown)

 It is 1 block from the downtown playground & 1⁄2 blk from the water.
-On main road to San Vicente, turn left at the yellow-fronted MELO y CIA store.
-The restaurant will be on your right.
+From the main road to San Vicente, turn left at the yellow-fronted MELO y CIA store.
+It is on the right.

 San Vicente Neighborhood (adjacent to Carmen)

-Hutto’s is the restaurant at a waterfront hotel (see photo).
-The dining area faces the hotel’s pool.
+Big Daddy’s is on the beach.
+It’s inside dining area has A/C and faces the hotel’s pool.
+Outside it has dining by the beach and by the pool.
 It is about a 5 minute walk from downtown.
-It has A/C.

 Las Juanas (lunch & dinner)